carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/cdf-attachment-verification/README.md

 ## 📄 Description

-If an MTR is declared in an event, check if the event contains a mandatory attachment.
+If a CDF is declared in an event, check if the event contains a mandatory attachment.

 ## 📂 Implementation